Curriculum & Graduation Planning

 FUTURE & CURRENT STUDENTS

-—first create a rough draft of their graduation plan with a CMNS Peer Mentor—an undergraduate student leader.
+—first create a rough draft of their graduation plan with a CMNS Peer Mentor—an undergraduate student worker.

 Rough grad plans are expected to include…

-• Courses required for the student’s specific BSCI Specialization
+• Upper level coursework required for the student’s specific BSCI Specialization

 Academic Advisors for BSCI